pierre-rouleau/pel/doc/pel-manual.rst

 The following show a lot of options **on**.
 Most of them are turned off by default when you first get PEL.
-Turn them on, save the customization and execute ``pel-init`` or restart Emacs to activate them.
+Turn them on, save the customization and restart Emacs to activate them.
 When you restart Emacs, some more packages might be automatically downloaded when required.

 Note:  In Emacs Lisp the value ``t``, is the symbol for truth and **nil** is